BogdanTarus/solubility/README.md

 It is challenging to design drug-like molecules that can efficiently reach their target in an aqueous environment.
 The hydrophobic active part of anti-cancer drugs needs to be pharmacokinetically compensated by groups with high aqueous solubility.
 Degenerative diseases, like Alzheimer’s or Parkinson diseases, are suspected to be triggered by abnormal protein-protein aggregations in the aqueous inter-cellular environment.
 Contrary, disruption of specific protein-protein interactions can generate genetic diseases.
 It is thus important to control the aqueous interaction of proteins, by disrupting their aggregation or enhancing their specific interactions, respectively.

+One mean of durable development involves transition to green chemistry.
+A way to reach this goal is to reduce the use of organic solvents and enhance the use of water-soluble molecules.
+One example would be the paint industry, by employing water-soluble polymers.
+To increase the time-stability of the paint it is necessary to control the degree of solubility of the polymers in the initial stage, before their irreversible entanglement and/or cross-linking.
+Small compounds can be used as cross-linkers, increasing in this way the domain specificity of the paints.

 ## 2. Prepare the working environment

 ## 3. Dataset preparation